MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/IgniteLabs/Global_Secure_Access.md

 1. From the Downloads window, select **Open file**.
 If the downloads window closed before you were able to select Open file, select **File explorer** from the taskbar, go to the **Downloads** folder, then run the file **GlobalSecureAccessClient**.
 1. Select **I agree to the license terms and conditions**, then select **Install**.
 In the User Account Control window that pops up, select **Yes**.
 1. Once the installation successfully completes, **Close** the window.
 1. From the task bar, select the up arrow to show hidden icons.
-Here you wills ee the Global Secure Access client icon.
-It may take a few minutes to show with a green checkmark to indicate it is connected.
+Here you will see the Global Secure Access client icon.
+If it does not have a green checkmark, right-click the icon and select **Enable**.
+It may take several minutes to show with a green checkmark to indicate it is connected.
 1. From the task bar, select **File Explorer** and navigate to **This PC**.
 Select the ellipses (**...**) and select **Map network drive**.
 1. In the Folder field, enter `\\192.168.2.100\Share`.
 Use the IP address you are noted earlier AND select **Connect using different credentials**.
 1. Select **Finish**.